d-ash/kata-game-of-life/README.md

 # Kata "Game of Life"

-This is a small task, used by some companies for assessing developers.
+This is a small task, used by some companies as a technical assignment for candidates.

-Ruby solution.

-It's not an object-oriented solution.
+## Approach

+I tried to come up with a simple and elegant solution.
+It's not a general framework, nor a library for this problem domain.
+There is no OOP, and it's not very readable either.

+Consider this code just as a small script, not meant to be modified or integrated.

-# Problem Description
+## Problem Description

 This Kata is about calculating the next generation of Conway's game of life, given any starting position.
 See http://en.wikipedia.org/wiki/Conway%27s_Game_of_Life for background.